yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 : Print the command-line help and exit.

 --config *config-file*
-: The path to the configuration file of the yugabyted server whose logs are desired.
+: The path to the configuration file of the yugabyted server to connect to.

 --data_dir *data-directory*
-: The data directory for the yugabyted server whose logs are desired.
+: The data directory for the yugabyted server to connect to.

 --base_dir *base-directory*
-: The base directory for the yugabyted server whose logs are desired.
+: The base directory for the yugabyted server to connect to.

 --log_dir *log-directory*
 : The directory to store yugabyted logs.
 Must be an absolute path.
 This flag controls where the logs of the YugabyteDB nodes are stored.